Global Configuration Screens

 ---|---|

-HTTP Proxy | Specifies an HTTP proxy address.
-When using a proxy, enter the network proxy information in the format http://my.proxy.server:3128 or http://user:password@my.proxy.server:3128. |
+HTTP Proxy | Specifies an HTTP proxy address when using a proxy.
+Accepts manual or copy/paste entry of the network proxy information in the format http://my.proxy.server:3128 or http://user:password@my.proxy.server:3128. |

 Host Name Database | Specifies additional hosts to append to /etc/hosts.
-Separate entries by pressing.
+Accepts manual or copy/paste entry in the format IP_address space hostname where multiple host names can be used if separated by a space.
 Separate entries by pressing Enter.
-Use the format IP_address space hostname where multiple hostnames can be used if separated by a space.
 Hosts defined here are still accessible by name even when DNS is not available.
 See hosts for additional information. |